 Laura Gaffney, MA Planning Built Environment graduate 2022

 Why Choose Us?

-- Draws upon expertise across the sector – The course integrates our expertise across sustainability, real estate and planning as well as external experts in planning research and practice to address key challenges and opportunities across the built environments.
+- Cross-sector research and practice expertise – The course integrates our expertise across sustainability, real estate and planning with input from external experts in planning research and practice to address key challenges and opportunities across the built environments.

-- Interdisciplinary approach to teaching - Content and topics explore the environmental, economic, social, political and administrative contexts to planning and development.
+- Interdisciplinary approach to teaching - Content and assignments provide the foundations for urban and spatial planning careers by exploring the environmental, economic, social, political and administrative contexts to planning policies and processes and how to negotiate multiple benefits in development.

-- Strong local and industry links - Students have the chance to meet Birmingham City Council staff throughout the programme.
+- Strong local and industry links - Some sessions include in-person and online contributions from experienced practitioners and research experts throughout the programme.
 Assessments are mostly based on live planning issues and/or local development sites that we can visit.